-- Colleges and Universities frequently receive requests to bring service animals (as defined by the ADA) and assistance animals, which can be service animals, but also therapy, comfort or emotional support animals (as defined by HUD) to class or in their living environment as an accommodation. - K-12 schools are increasingly challenged by requests for an ESA to accompany a student in the school. - These animals may make institutions more accessible for the students, and enrich the educational environment by allowing the institution to be more accessible to students with a wide range of disabilities. - BUT there is a confusing backdrop of disability-based laws that impose differing obligations and apply differently based on location.
+- Colleges and Universities frequently receive requests to bring service animals (as defined by the ADA) and assistance animals, which can be service animals, but also therapy, comfort, or emotional support animals (as defined by HUD) to class or in their living environment as an accommodation. - They may make institutions more accessible for the students and enrich the educational environment by allowing the institution to be more accessible to students with a wide range of disabilities. - BUT there is a confusing backdrop of disability-based laws that impose differing obligations and apply differently based on locations on campus.